-In certain instances, AmeriHealth has delegated utilization review activities to entities with expertise in medical management of a certain Membership population or type of benefits (such as mental health/substance abuse [behavioral health], diagnostic imaging, and outpatient radiation therapy).
+In certain instances, AmeriHealth has delegated utilization review activities to entities with expertise in medical management of a certain Membership population or type of benefits.
 A formal delegation and oversight process is established in accordance with applicable State and federal laws and with the National Committee for Quality Assurance (NCQA) accreditation standards.
 In such cases, the delegate's utilization review criteria are generally adopted by AmeriHealth for use by the delegated entity.